 If you are a member of staff and require similar disability-related guidance and support associated with your workplace, GOV.UK provides information about Access to Work.
 Alternatively, a useful step-by-step guide is available for employees and employers at Your Access to Work.

 ASSIST aims to enable students to access all aspects of university life, take control of their learning and develop the skills needed for employment.
 This is underpinned by a commitment to accessibility and respect for confidentiality.
-We have a variety of formal documents that underpin our service; these are contained within the formal documents section.

 Support we offer